jamesmunns/lab-notebook/src/ideas/emu-pac.md

     * One "main" thread that acts as the entry point
     * One thread for each interrupt
     * One thread for "hardware simulation", running concurrently to the "main" thread
-* An `AtomicUsize` based primitive for each hardware register
+* An `AtomicU32` based primitive for each hardware register
     * This allows for multi-threaded sharing of "registers" between interrupts, "main", and the simulation context
     * We may want to have some sort of shared global mutex to simulate non-concurrency between interrupts, e.g. a critical section prevents all interrupts from touching any registers
     * We may want some kind of "rate limiting" of register access (read or write) to make the operational speed somewhat more reasonable, e.g. only allow one access per (1/64MHz) time scale, at least from the main/interrupt threads